nens/threedi-docs/source/d_qgis_plugin.rst

 Introduction
 --------------
+The Modeller Interface is the interface to use on your laptop to build and analyse 3Di models and results locally.
+To do this, no internet connection is required.
+It is also the interface to interact with the API and download results from the 3Di calculation servers.
+It consists of QGIS with a preinstalled plugins: 3Di Toolbox to analyse results, 3Di API Client to start calculations and some third party plugins.
+The interface has been cleaned compared to a standard QGIS installation to show only relevant buttons for model building analysing.
-The modeller interface is a QGIS plugin for working with 3Di models and netCDF results.
-Since the Plugin Release, March 4th 2019, the plugin is only supported by QGIS 3.4.5.
-An older version of the plugin will remain available for QGIS 2.18.
+Since March 4th 2019, the Modeller Interface is available for QGIS stable releases (3.4 and 3.10).
+For 3Di results before this date an older version of the plugin will remain available for QGIS 2.18.
 As a user you can choose to either:

 - Install the `Modeller Interface <https://docs.3di.live/modeller-interface-downloads/3DiModellerInterface-OSGeo4W-3.10.6-1-Setup-x86_64.exe>`_  or